 Students transferring from other colleges or universities must follow the same application procedures as first-year students.
 Transcripts from all previous colleges attended must be received prior to consideration for admission.
-ACT or SAT I test results are also required for transfer applicants with less than two years of previous college experience.
-The minimum cumulative grade point average for students transferring from a 4-year institution is 2.0 and from a 2-year college preparatory courses in their high school program are reviewed individually by the Committee on Admissions.
+ACT or SAT I test results are also required for transfer applicants with less than two-years of previous college experience.
+The minimum cumulative grade point average for students transferring from a 4-year institution is 2.0 and from a 2-year college, 2.5.
+Applicants with averages below the standard, or with lower scores, or with fewer college preparatory courses in their high school program are reviewed individually by the Committee on Admissions.
 Some of these applicants may be admitted under special conditions.
 Others may be required to take placement tests and non-credit courses designed to enhance their success.
-(See 'Admission Under Special Conditions' on page 23.)
+(See 'Admission Under Special Conditions' above.)